AI Adoption, Externalities, and Digital Sovereignty

 Authenticity-Driven Motivations in Oligopoly: Efforts, Pricing, and Welfare, with Aggey Semenov

-Abstract.
-We develop an oligopoly theory of brand authenticity as an identity-based attribute valued by only a subset of consumers.
+Abstract: We develop an oligopoly theory of brand authenticity as an identity-based attribute valued by only a subset of consumers.
 Firms choose prices and costly efforts, while managers may derive private authenticity benefits from being perceived as intrinsically motivated.
-Heterogeneity in consumer preferences and managerial motivations jointly determines equilibrium authenticity provision, pricing, and consumer sorting.
+Heterogeneity in consumer preferences and managerial motivations jointly determines the equilibrium levels of authenticity provision, pricing, and consumer sorting.
 Firms led by more authenticity-driven managers invest more and, under standard complementarity conditions, charge price premia.
 Authenticity is privately unsustainable when the attentive audience is small, viable when it is large, and fragile at intermediate sizes.
 In this fragile region, laissez-faire equilibrium exhibits inefficient exit despite socially valuable participation, reflecting an extensive-margin inefficiency that can be addressed by participation support or third-party certification that raises perceived authenticity.

 Cross-policy Effects: Lockdown Stringency, Race, and COVID-19 Vaccine in U.S. Nursing Homes, with Roland Pongou, Ghislain Junior Sidie, and Guy Tchuente, AEA Papers and Proceedings, 115: 457-461